open-telemetry/opentelemetry-collector-contrib/receiver/mongodbatlasreceiver/README.md

       - `page_size` (default `20000`)
         - This is the number of access logs that will be processed per request to the MongoDB Atlas API.
 The maximum value is 20000.
       - `max_pages` (default `10`)
-        - This will limit how many pages of access logs the receiver will request from the MongoDB Atlas API for each project.
+        - This will limit how many pages of access logs the receiver will request from the MongoDB Atlas API for a project.
+      - `poll_interval` (default `5m`)
+        - This will define how frequently the MongoDB Atlas API is queried for Access Logs for the given project.
     - `include_clusters` (default empty)
     - `exclude_clusters` (default empty)
 - `events`